Example of K-Means Clustering in Python

 Additionally, the observations that belong to a given cluster are closer to the center of that cluster, in comparison to the centers of other clusters.

-Let’s now see what would happen if you use 4 clusters instead.
-In that case, you’ll need to change the n_clusters from 3 to 4:
+In this case, change the n_clusters from 3 to 4:

 import pandas as pd